Doctorate in applied psychology

 When looking for creative solutions for industrial organizations, learning, health, or wellbeing, you are likely to find an applied psychologist leading the way.
 Professionals in this field go on to work in clinical, instructional, forensic, and industrial-organizational psychology.
 Applied psychology also plays a role in schools, sports, and communities.

-Applied psychology is about making life easier.
+The field of applied psychology is about making life easier.
 If you like solving practical problems and are driven to find solutions to improve mental health and wellbeing, this degree could serve you well.
 Doctoral programs equip students with robust skills in research and statistics that prepare them to implement solutions that improve the lives of individuals, organizations, and societies.

 A doctorate in applied psychology prepares you to work immediately in the field.
 The majority of programs are offered as a doctor of philosophy (Ph.D.).
 Graduates of Ph.D. programs are often found in organizations fulfilling consultancy roles.
 Less commonly, you can find doctor of psychology (Psy.D.) programs in applied clinical psychology.
 Graduates of Psy.D. programs work predominantly in clinical settings.

-About a doctorate in applied psychology
+Duration of a doctorate in applied psychology program

 Program lengths for a doctorate in applied psychology programs vary.
 It is possible to complete a dual master’s and Ph.D. program, increasing the time required to complete the necessary coursework.
 Part- or full-time study also impacts program lengths, and most students complete their studies within 3 to 7 years.